kaist-ami/voicecraft-dub/README.md

 cd data
 sh preprocess_data.sh
 ```
-More details are in ./data directory.
+More details are in [README.md](https://github.com/kaist-ami/voicecraft-dub/tree/main/data) in the ./data directory.

 ## How to run training